Previous dayMarch 17, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-March 17, 2026 brought a magnitude 2.2 earthquake 133 km N of Yakutat, Alaska, logged at 22:46 UTC.
-This was a shallow crustal earthquake, focused at 10.0 km depth.
+On March 17, 2026 at 22:46 UTC, a magnitude 2.2 earthquake struck 133 km N of Yakutat, Alaska.
+The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 60.738°, -139.949°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 60.738°N, -139.949°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-17